isomerpages/isomerpages-govtech/media/technews/_posts/2020-10-29-this-is-why-you-need-a-vpn.md

 ### **OK, so what should I look out for?**

-In a word, yes.
-This is why it’s imperative that you use a trustworthy one and not sign up for some fly-by-night service just because it’s free.
 Just like almost any product, online reviews for “the best VPN service” are readily available.
 When it comes to “which VPN?” there are several factors to consider:

 - Data privacy